bartvanhalder/basicauth/README.md

 # Does not do anything by default
 Since we will include this module in a role where it will not be used all the time, the default behaviour is to do nothing.

-Only by setting the variable $::klbr_basicauth::ensure to 'present' will this module manage a file.
+Only by setting the variable $::basicauth::ensure to 'present' will this module manage a file.

-Without defining some '$::klbr_basicauth::basic_entry' instances nothing will be written to this file.
+Without defining some '$::basicauth::basic_entry' instances nothing will be written to this file.

 ## Example with Puppetcode
 ````
-    class { 'klbr_basicauth':
+    class { 'basicauth':
         ensure  => 'present',
     }

-    klbr_basicauth::basic_entry { 'aap':
+    basicauth::basic_entry { 'aap':
         user        => "aap",
         password    => "some_hash_here",
     }

-    klbr_basicauth::basic_entry { 'noot':
+    basicauth::basic_entry { 'noot':
         user        => "noot",
         password    => "another_hash_here",
     }